-Section 6-16 Common Open Space Standards.
+Section 6-16 Common Open Space Standards. (amended 07-10-97, 04-10-03)

-6-16-1 Purpose.
+- 6-16-1 Purpose.
 These common open space standards are established in order to provide for the reservation of open spaces in both residential and non-residential developments located in Hendersonville and its area of jurisdiction.
 Preservation of open space in developing areas serves a variety of purposes, including meeting the recreational needs of residents, reducing stormwater runoff, and enhancing air quality.
 The standards set forth below provide for the protection of common open space in both residential and non-residential developments.
-The term common open space, as used herein, means that the land is available for the enjoyment of residents of a residential development and invitees of a nonresidential development rather than the public at large.

-6-16-2 Common Open Space Requirement for Residential Developments.
-These requirements shall apply to all planned residential development conditional zoning districts and major subdivisions (consisting of nine or more lots):

-- a) There shall be reserved for the use of all residents of the development either 10% of the project area or 500 ft2 square feet per dwelling unit, whichever is more. - b) Land reserved to meet the requirements of this section shall meet the following standards: - 1) Open water, wetlands, and floodplains may be used for up to 50% of the reservation requirement; - 2) Land that is burdened with easements may be used provided that the easements do not interfere with the use of the land for open space and recreation purposes and do not permit future development; and - 3) Perimeter setbacks may provide up to 50% of the required common open space, exclusive of perimeter landscaping and buffering. - c) The following types of land are unacceptable for common open space reservation: - 1) Land occupied by streets, drives, parking areas, or structures other than recreational structures; - 2) Land containing or contaminated by hazardous materials or other materials considered objectionable by the Community Development Assistance Director or a designee; - 3) Land which exceeds a 33% slope for more than 50% of the property area; - 4) Land with a minimum width of less than 24 feet unless specifically approved by the Community Development Assistance Director or a designee; and - 5) Areas designated as open space for individual units - d) All common open space shall be set aside and improved no later than the following applicable date: - 1) For subdivisions: prior to the sale of any lot; - 2) For planned residential development conditional zoning districts: no later than the date on which certificates of occupancy are issued for the first 75% of the total number of dwelling units to be constructed in the project area. - e) Any structures located in any common open space shall be accessory to recreational use of the space. - f) The required common open space shall be planned and improved so that it is accessible and usable by persons living in the development.
-Common open space containing natural features worthy of preservation may be left unimproved.
+The term common open space, as used herein, means that the land is available for the enjoyment of residents of a residential development and invitees of a nonresidential development rather than the public at large. - 6-16-2 Common Open Space Requirement for Residential Developments.
+These requirements shall apply to all planned residential developments and major subdivisions (consisting of nine or more lots): - a) There shall be reserved for the use of all residents of the development either 10% of the project area or 500 ft per dwelling unit, whichever is more. - b) Land reserved to meet the requirements of this section shall meet the following standards: - 1) Open water, wetlands, and floodplains may be used for up to 50% of the reservation requirement; - Land that is burdened with easements may be used provided that the easements do not interfere with the use of the land for open space and recreation purposes and do not permit future development; and - 3) Perimeter setbacks may provide up to 50% of the required common open space, exclusive of perimeter landscaping and buffering. - c) The following types of land are unacceptable for common open space reservation: - 1) Land occupied by streets, drives, parking areas, or structures other than recreational structures; - 2) Land containing or contaminated by hazardous materials or other materials considered objectionable by the Planning Director; - 3) Land which exceeds a 33% slope for more than 50% of the property area; - 4) Land with a minimum width of less than 24 feet unless specifically approved by the Planning Director; and - 5) Areas designated as open space for individual units - d) All common open space shall be set aside and improved no later than the following applicable date: - 1) For subdivisions: prior to the sale of any lot;